Ravikiran000/Kubernetes_Mastery/Day-5/README.md

 ```
 kubectl describe secret nginx-tls-default
 ```
 10. Deploying an voting application.
 Below is the architecture of the application.
 It uses vote, results as frontend. worker as backend. redis(in-memory database) & Postgres DB for Database.
 Application will be deployed using yml manifest. vote, results, worker images will be pulled from dockerhub.
-Official redis, postgres images will be used
+Official redis, postgres images will be used.

 ![image](https://github.com/user-attachments/assets/05d6f5fe-4197-4bbe-83fd-cc5201183744)

 11. Create one private docker repository to store the images. (we pull the public images and re-tag them and store them in private repository)